PLC Ladder Programming Training Course

 This instructor-led, live training (online or onsite) is aimed at intermediate-level automation professionals who wish to interconnect and integrate Allen Bradley automation devices using Ethernet for seamless communication across PLCs, HMIs, servers, and routers.

-By the end of this training, participants will be prepared to:
+Upon completion of this training, participants will be equipped to:

 - Configure Ethernet-based communication within the Allen Bradley ecosystem.